gk646/magique/README.md

     - Typesafe C++ scripting system allowing for custom methods and classes with native speed
     - Supports _**[Tiled](https://www.mapeditor.org/) tilemaps and tilset exports**_ (.tmx, .tsx)
     - Object-oriented UI framework with automatic scaling and intuitive anchoring and alignment tools
+    - Powerful in-game console with custom commands and interaction with the game
-    - _**Achievements, InGame-CommandLine, Localization, 2DSound, AIAgent, VirtualClock, and many more!**_
+    - _**Achievements, Localization, 2DSound, AIAgent, VirtualClock, and many more!**_
 - **Multiplayer support**
     - Seamless transition between local and global networking with a unified API
 - **Steam integration**